Hummels0211/MonVoy/README.md

 ## ✨ Features

-* **🗺️ Interactive World Map:** Visualize your journeys with flight paths connected to your home base.
+* **🗺️ Interactive World Map:** Visualise your journeys with flight paths connected to your home base.
 * **📍 Smart Location Search:** Auto-detects country codes and coordinates for cities worldwide.
 * **🎨 Dynamic Themes:** Switch between Modern, Clean (Positron), Classic (OSM), and Dark Mode.
 * **📸 Built-in Photo Studio:** Upload, crop, and apply filters (Vivid, Vintage, B&W) to your travel memories directly in the app.